-Locals can also be proud of some of the region’s infrastructure highlights; the Wall Street Journal ranked Tampa International Airport #1 among its peers in 2019; J.D.
-Power named it second-best for customer satisfaction among large airports in 2021, the fifth year the airport has been in the top five.
+Locals can also be proud of some of the region’s infrastructure highlights; J.D.
+Power named Tampa International Airport second-best for customer satisfaction among large airports in 2021, the fifth year the airport has been in the top five.

 Tampa’s aviation past and projected future growth